-Study links picky eating with mental health issues
+A study has linked picky eating with mental health issues

 My now six-year-old once famously declared that her very favourite vegetable was pancake.

-And much as (I think) she has since realized that pancakes are indeed not a vegetable (if only!), let's just say she is still not the biggest fan of actual vegetables – much as I desperately try to make her.
+And much as (I think) she has since realised that pancakes are indeed not a vegetable (if only!), let's just say she is still not the biggest fan of actual vegetables – much as I desperately try to make her.
 In saying that, she will try most other things when it comes to food, and actually asks for both sushi and steals my morning acai bowls, so I guess it swings in roundabouts.

 The thing is, so many of us struggle with kids that are picky eaters, and find ourselves constantly worrying about whether or not they are getting the nutrients they should be.